-The Federal Reserve announced that it’s holding interest rates steady following its Jan.
-30-31 meeting, leaving the federal funds rate at a target range of 5.25 to 5.5 percent.
-It’s the fifth time in the last six meetings that the Fed has left rates unchanged, though the central bank has raised rates a total of 11 times during this economic cycle in an effort to tamp down high inflation.
+The Federal Reserve announced that it’s holding interest rates steady following its June 11-12 meeting, leaving the federal funds rate at a target range of 5.25 to 5.5 percent.
+It’s the eighth time in the last nine meetings that the Fed has left rates unchanged, though the central bank has raised rates a total of 11 times during this economic cycle in an effort to tamp down high inflation.

-The Fed’s decision comes as inflation hit 3.4 percent year-over-year in December, after reaching the highest levels in decades at over 9 percent in mid-2022.
+The Fed’s decision comes as inflation hit 3.3 percent year-over-year in May, after reaching the highest levels in decades at over 9 percent in mid-2022.
 The last time the Fed raised rates was at its July 2023 meeting.
-With only one hike in the past six meetings and the Fed’s statement in December that it expects to lower rates this year, consumers should expect rates to decline.
+With only one hike in the past nine meetings, consumers should expect rates to eventually decline, though stubbornly high inflation will dictate the timing of any decrease.

-At about 3.96 percent, the 10-year Treasury note is down substantially from its 52-week high of 4.99 percent, which was hit in October.
+At about 4.26 percent, the 10-year Treasury note has risen substantially from the start of the year, even if it’s down from its 52-week high of 4.99 percent, which was hit in October.
 The yield plummeted at the end of 2023, but has picked up as Fed officials talked back the timeline in 2024 for lowering rates and the market pushed out its expectations for the move.

-Here are the winners and losers of the Fed’s latest decision.
+Here are the winners and losers of the Fed’s latest rate decision.

 1. Savings accounts and CDs